S3 method for class 'subsettable_type'

 In case a textual argument allows for selecting the result, for instance, if plot() allows for several charts that you can choose with a type= or which=, making the function 'subsettable' also allows to indicate fun$variant().
 See examples.

-# S3 method for subsettable_type
+# S3 method for class 'subsettable_type'

-# S3 method for subsettable_which
+# S3 method for class 'subsettable_which'

 Arguments